The Brood (professional wrestling): The New Brood

-The New Brood was formed after the Hardy Boyz dumped Hayes as their manager in August 1999, turned heel and became briefly associated with Gangrel.
+The New Brood was formed after the Hardy Boyz dumped Michael Hayes as their manager in August 1999, turned heel, briefly becoming associated with Gangrel.
 After winning a series of matches against the team of Edge and Christian, dubbed the "Terri Invitational Tournament", they won the services of Terri Runnels as their manager by winning the first ever tag team ladder match at No Mercy by defeating Edge and Christian.
 The fans gave both teams a standing ovation the next night on Raw Is War.
 On that same night, The Hardy Boyz announced that they were not the New Brood – they were The Hardy Boyz.
 They called a truce with Edge and Christian, and the quartet attacked Gangrel after he bragged that he got to use the "services" of Terri while Matt and Jeff were recovering from last night.
 Gangrel ended his association with both teams.
 The Hardys would continue to use the darker and more gothic-oriented appearance they utilized when allied with Gangrel throughout both their tag team and successive solo runs.